gatsbyjs/gatsby/docs/docs/loading-plugins-from-your-local-plugins-folder.md

 Gatsby can load plugins from your website's local plugins folder, which is a folder named `plugins` in the website's root directory.

-Consider this example Gatsby website's project structure, which includes a local plugin called `gatsby-local-plugin`:
+Consider this example project structure which includes a local plugin called `gatsby-local-plugin`:

 ```
 /my-gatsby-site